 A window box is one of the easiest ways to give your house character.
 People can really gain an insight into who you are by the colours that you select and this is an inexpensive yet effective way to dress your house without calling in a tradesperson.
 When you are putting together a colour scheme, firstly think about what you like.
 This is important as when you come home you need to be uplifted and feel happy.
 You should also consider the colours of your house and what is already planted in your garden.

 Planting out a window box is fun as you can introduce layers as you would for a garden bed but without all the back breaking digging – it really is a bit like arranging a large vase of flowers.
 Perennials and greenery can provide the basis with pretty annuals introduced for fun and colour.

 Photos by Spencer Means

-So, if you agree that street appeal is important and would like to find out more, you might like to sign up to my newsletter and as a thank you, you will receive my e-book – Five Steps for Great Street Appeal.
+So, if you agree that street appeal is important and would like to find out more, you might like to sign up here to my Free Resource Library which contains my e-book – Five Steps for Great Street Appeal amongst other useful checklists and books.
 It really would be great to have you on-board.
 You will also receive a regular newsletter with updates about my blog posts packed with lots of advice and images – you will be on your way to Making your HOME beautiful.